-Infertility services not included in this consultation.
+Infertility services still to be provided and not included in this consultation:

-The CCG will continue to support the local gynaecological services, access to these is not being restricted.
+The CCG will continue to support the local gynaecological services and access to these is not being restricted.
 There is a range of services available to people who need help with fertility issues, both in primary care and in our local hospitals.
 The hospital clinics have always had close links to the specialist IVF providers and will continue to provide patients with information on accessing the specialist services.
 Services provided by the gynaecology clinics in the local hospitals include:

-- The standard investigation of causes of infertility. - Non-specialist treatments such as physical and hormonal therapy - Management of ovulation disorders - Management of tubal and uterine abnormalities - Medical and surgical management of endometriosis - Medical and surgical management of male infertility - Management of ejaculatory failure
+- the standard investigation of causes of infertility; - non-specialist treatments such as physical and hormonal therapy; - management of ovulation disorders; - management of tubal and uterine abnormalities; - medical and surgical management of endometriosis; - medical and surgical management of male infertility; and - management of ejaculatory failure.